carlytaylor0017/csk_database/README.md

 Can I build a database of unique SMILES text targets, each corresponding to a unique element or molecule, and use those to obtain chemical names and images of each molecule?

 ## Data <a name="Data"></a>
-I used a combination of sources to get my data, starting with [eMolecules](https://www.emolecules.com) for the unique SMILES strings followed by querying [PubChem](https://pubchem.ncbi.nlm.nih.gov/) for skeletal formulasand IUPAC names.
+I used a combination of sources to get my data, starting with [eMolecules](https://www.emolecules.com) for the unique SMILES strings followed by querying [PubChem](https://pubchem.ncbi.nlm.nih.gov/) for skeletal formulas and IUPAC names.

 ### Cleaning the SMILES Data  <a name="smiles_data"></a>
 This data was available to download for free, and contained 22,327,838 unique SMILES strings.